masonreznov/masonreznov.github.io/index.md

 #   Hi, my name is Michael Salam and I am a Ph.D. candidate at National Institute of Technology, Silchar, India.
 My research interest is primarily on Natural Language Processing for low resource languages.

 intro:
-  - excerpt: 'Hi, my name is Michael Salam and I am a Ph.D. candidate at National Institute of Technology, Silchar, India.
+  - excerpt: 'Hi, my name is Michael Salam.
+Currently I am working as Research Scientist (AI) at Crimson AI, Mumbai, India.
+I have a PhD in NLP from National Institute of Technology, Silchar, India.
 My research interest is primarily on Natural Language Processing for low resource languages.'

 ---